chatatechnologies/android-autoql/readme.md

 //enableQueryValidation is a Boolean bubbleHandle.autoQLConfig.enableQueryValidation = enableQueryValidation
 ```
->>For example: If you query, 'How much money does Nikki owe me?', validation may detect that there is no 'Nikki' label, but there are labels called 'Nicki', and 'Nik' in your database.
+>>For example: If you query, 'How much money does Carlos owe me?', validation may detect that there is no 'Carlos' label, but there are labels called 'Karlo', and 'carlo' in your database.
 The message will then let you select the appropriate label and run the corresponding query.

 >>If this value is false, the query will bypass the validate endpoint and be sent straight to the query endpoint.